jonasbeltoft/umbraco-security-interview/README.md

 4. **Local Storage Usage**:

-   - Language preferences and translations are stored in local storage as `deviceSettings` and `translations`.
+   - Language preferences and translations are stored in local storage.
-   - The `deviceSettings` key contains an array of selected language codes, dictating the order of languages.
-   - The `translations` key contains localized text for various UI elements.
+   - The storage contains an array of selected language codes, dictating the order of languages and localized text for various UI elements.

 5. **Cross-Tab Synchronization**:

-   - The application uses a `StorageEvent` listener to detect changes in local storage and update all open tabs accordingly.
+   - The application uses a `StorageEvent` listener or similar, to detect changes in local storage and update all open tabs accordingly.

 6. **Backend Endpoints**: